-Thought suppression: When you try to avoid thinking about something, you not only think about it more, you think about it a lot more (Wegner).
+Thought suppression: When you try to avoid thinking about something, you not only think about it more, but you also think about it a lot more (Wegner).
 By trying to suppress your thoughts, you actually focus on them even more.